DHRUV-CREATES/TOKEN/README.md

             to the amount that is supposed to be burned.
      */

-     // MyToken contract represents a simple token system with minting and burning capabilities. contract MyToken {
+     // MyToken contract represents a simple token system with minting and burning capabilities.contract MyToken {
-    // Public variables
+         // public variables here
-    string public name = "Dhruv"; // Name of the token string public symbol = "DRV"; // Symbol or abbreviation of the token uint256 public totalSupply; // Total supply of the token
+         string public tokenName = "Dhruv"; // NAME OF THE TOKEN string public tokenAbbrv = "DRV"; //SYMBOL OF THE TOKEN uint256 public totalSupply = 0; // TOTAL SUPPLY OF THE TOKEN

     // Mapping to track balances of addresses mapping(address => uint256) public balances;